How to Recognize the Signs of Anticipatory Grief

-- Poor concentration/forgetfulness
+- Poor concentration or forgetfulness

-These signs include an increasing concern for the person dying, imagining or visualizing what the person’s death will be like, and getting ready for what life will be like after a loved one is gone.
-You may feel the need to try to attend to unfinished business with the dying person.
-There is a high risk of depression with this type of grief as well.
+These signs include increasing concern for the person dying, imagining or visualizing what the person’s death will be like and getting ready for what life will be like after a loved one is gone.
+You may feel the need to try to attend to unfinished business with the dying person as well.

 While anticipatory grief is normal, there may come a time that it interferes with your day-to-day well-being.
 Don’t be afraid, though, to let yourself feel the pain of grief.
-Acknowledge your feelings of fear and loss, and remind yourself that they are normal in this situation.
+Acknowledge your feelings of fear and loss and remind yourself that they are normal in this situation.
 It does not mean you are giving up or that you love the dying person any less.

-- Spend time together now.
 One of the opportunities that anticipatory grief offers us is the chance to purposefully make the most of the time we have with our loved ones.
-The important thing is to make that time meaningful, not only attending to practical matters like advance directives, but spending time together in ways that are significant to you, whether that’s going through photos or simply being there.
+The important thing is to make that time meaningful, not only attending to practical matters like advance directives but spending time together in ways that are significant to you, whether that’s going through photos or simply being there.

+Anticipatory grief can be painful, but nobody has to suffer it alone.
 If you are having difficulty coping despite your efforts, don’t hesitate to contact a grief counselor or other mental health professional for support.
-Anticipatory grief can be painful, but nobody has to suffer it alone.

 Have you experienced anticipatory grief in the wake of a loved one’s illness?
 Which coping strategies have you found to be the most helpful?
 Share with us in the comments below.